 Phillip Glasser, who was cast for the original movie after being overheard auditioning for an Oscar Mayer commercial, returned to voice Fievel, as did DeLuise as his best friend, Tiger, and Cathy Cavadini as his older sister, Tanya (Cavadini replaced original actress Amy Green in the sequel).
 The rest of the characters were recast: Nehemiah Persoff was replaced by Lloyd Battista as Fievel’s father; Erica Yohn by Susan Silo as Fievel’s mother; Amy Irving by Cynthia Ferrier as Tiger’s girlfriend, Miss Kitty; Cleese by Gerrit Graham as Cat R. Waul; and Jon Lovitz by Dan Castellaneta as Cat’s sidekick, T.R.
 Chula.
 Cavadini also gained the additional role of Yasha, the baby of the family.
 New to the series was Fievel’s other nemesis, Sweet William (Kenneth Mars), and his dimwitted henchmen, Slim and Felonious (both Castellaneta).

 Amblimation was dedicated to making more subdued and high-brow entertainment than what was currently being offered in animation at the time.
 Unfortunately, that didn’t attract American audiences and the studio’s few projects underperformed at the box office.
 It was shut down in 1997, but Universal went ahead with two more direct-to-video American Tail movies: 1998’s Treasure of Manhattan Island and 1999’s Mystery of the Night Monster.
 Fievel and the American Tail mythology live on at Universal Studios Theme Park in the form of Fievel’s Playland; a playground that allows visitors to pretend they’re the size of mice.
-It outlasted the live show that opened around the same time in 1989, and is currently one of the oldest attractions at the park.
+It outlasted the live show that opened around the same time in 1989, and was one of the oldest attractions at the park.